Are you planning a Nuremberg to Bamberg day trip? Get all the facts you need to get the most out of your stay.

 For me, the highlight in Bamberg was the Altes Rathaus, also known as the old town hall.
 The old town hall was built in 1467 as an artificial island, connected by arched bridges on both sides.
 It was built on the Regnitz River between the bank where the common people lived and the opposite bank where the bishop ruled.
 Supposedly it was built on the island because the bishop didn’t want to relinquish any land.

 What makes the old town hall so special is the one-of-a-kind frescos in trompe l’oeil on the exterior walls and the half-timbered Rottmeister house (1688) that floats above the river.
 No wonder this is the most popular and photographed place in Bamberg.

 Open from 9am – 6pm

-On my stroll around the old town, I (accidentally) stumbled upon Bamberg cathedral.
+On your stroll around the old town, you’ll come across Bamberg cathedral.
 This cathedral hasn’t had the best of luck since it was built in 1004.
 In less than two centuries, it was burned to the ground twice, and twice rebuilt.
 The third and last construction in 1237, which contains romanesque and early gothic elements, has survived to the present day.

-Right outside the old town, there’s a picturesque row of half-timbered, colorful houses along the Regnitz river.
+Right outside the old town, there’s a picturesque row of half-timbered, colourful houses along the Regnitz river.
 They’re fishermen houses and this area is known as Klein Venedig (or in English: Little Venice).